Liquid Chlorine (LCl2)

 Pressurizing chlorine requires a pump immune to the highly corrosive nature of the gas.
 Additionally, putting chlorine gas under pressure creates the risk of springing a leak in, or possibly a catastrophic failure of, the containment vessel, thereby allowing chlorine to escape into the surroundings where other people or equipment may be located.
 For these and other reasons it is much more desirable to approach the task of liquefying chlorine gas, on the small scale, using an alternative method than that employed by Michael Faraday, one which was not available in 1823.

-sufficient quantities, even death.
-Take great care to avoid breathing
+inhaled in sufficient quantities, even death.
+Take great care

-various levels and paths of exposure to dangerous
+various levels and paths of exposure to dangerous substances.

 Dry ice and especially liquids cooled using dry ice pose a significant safety risk.
 Do not allow these substances to touch living tissue (for example, skin) for any significant period of time as they will quickly cool the tissue to dangerously low temperatures and can result in frostbite.
 Always handle with thermally-insulting, non-absorbent gloves.

-of applicable MSDS pages are provided in the 'external links' section
+list of applicable MSDS pages are provided in the 'external